5 Spectacular Japanese Castles You Have to Visit

 - Many castle parks have staff members walking around in Samurai armor.
 Unless they are stationed at a booth, there is no fee for a photograph with them.

 - Like most historical attractions of Japan, castles close at sunset.

 - To preserve the interior of the castles, visitors are frequently required to remove their shoes and wear slippers.
 Those could be uncomfortable in some situations, such as during winter.
-It could also be cumbersome because visitors are occasionally required to carry their shoes with them in plastic bags.
+It could also be cumbersome because visitors are usually required to carry their shoes with them in flimsy plastic bags.
 Do be prepared.

 Questions & Answers

 © 2016 Kuan Leong Yong